29 Hard English Words and Phrases with Definitions, Examples and Tips to Remember Them

 Meaning #1: One or the other.

-You can choose between eating either this chicken meal or that beef one.
+You can choose either this chicken sandwich or the beef one.

 Meaning #2: Both.

 There is traffic on either side of the road.

 “Original” is an adjective that means one of three things.